-Three years later, in 2003, news outlets reported that Johnston, while traveling around the country decrying "the homosexual lifestyle," was hosting orgies, taking drugs and having unprotected sex with other men without disclosing his HIV status.
-In the publicity and accusations that ensued, Johnston shut down his ministry and sought refuge at a live-in facility with Pure Life Ministries in Dry Ridge, Ky.
-As of 2011, Johnston was listed as Pure Life's director of donor and media relations.
-He states in his bio that in 2002 he "was living a completely double life" and is "now walking in true freedom."
+Three years later, in 2003, news outlets reported that Johnston, while traveling around the country decrying “the homosexual lifestyle,” was hosting orgies, taking drugs and having unprotected sex with other men without disclosing his HIV status.
+In the publicity and accusations that ensued, Johnston shut down his ministry and sought refuge at a live-in facility with Pure Life Ministries in Dry Ridge, Kentucky.
+As of 2011, Johnston was listed as Pure Life’s director of donor and media relations.
+He states in his bio that in 2002 he “was living a completely double life” and is “now walking in true freedom.”

-The AFA, meanwhile, admitted that Johnston had "relapsed."
-In early 2007, Wayne Besen of ex-gay watchdog group Truth Wins Out, filed complaints with two attorneys general against the AFA and another anti-gay group, Americans for Truth About Homosexuality, for promoting and selling "It's Not Gay," which Besen called "deceptive."
-The AFA addressed Besen's complaints in an article in its March 2007 AFA Journal.
-Buddy Smith, AFA executive assistant then, claimed that the AFA had stopped selling "It's Not Gay" as a result of the scandal.
+The AFA, meanwhile, admitted that Johnston had “relapsed.”
+In early 2007, Wayne Besen of ex-gay watchdog group Truth Wins Out filed complaints with two attorneys general against the AFA and another anti-gay group, Americans for Truth About Homosexuality, for promoting and selling “It’s Not Gay,” which Besen called “deceptive.”
+The AFA addressed Besen’s complaints in an article in its March 2007 AFA Journal.
+Buddy Smith, then an AFA executive assistant, claimed that the AFA had stopped selling “It’s Not Gay” as a result of the scandal.
 But in 2005, the AFA started selling the DVD again, after meeting with Johnston at Pure Life.
-Smith stated that the AFA felt confident then "that Michael had been fully restored and was walking in victory."
-The DVD is still available on the AFA's website, without any mention of the scandal.
-It is described as "a fair and balanced approach to this challenging subject."
+Smith stated that the AFA felt confident then “that Michael had been fully restored and was walking in victory.”
+The DVD is still available on the AFA’s website, without any mention of the scandal.
+It is described as “a fair and balanced approach to this challenging subject.”

-The AFA's fundraising appeals are known for their shrillness.
-One mailer from the early 2000s read: "For the sake of our children and society, we must OPPOSE the spread of homosexual activity!
-Just as we must oppose murder, stealing, and adultery!"
-It continued, "Since homosexuals cannot reproduce, the only way for them to ‘breed' is to RECRUIT!
+The AFA’s fundraising appeals are known for their shrillness.
+One mailer from the early 2000s read: “For the sake of our children and society, we must OPPOSE the spread of homosexual activity!
+Just as we must oppose murder, stealing, and adultery!”
+It continued: “Since homosexuals cannot reproduce, the only way for them to ‘breed’ is to RECRUIT!
 And who are their targets for recruitment?
-Children!"
-In other appeals, the AFA has used a standard propaganda ploy against LGBT individuals: They're a danger to children.
+Children!”
+In other appeals, the AFA has used a standard propaganda ploy against LGBT individuals: They’re a danger to children.

 In the summer of 2010, the AFA announced a boycott of Home Depot stores because Home Depot allegedly supports the “homosexual agenda.”
 The AFA said that the home repair chain was “deliberately exposing children to lascivious displays of sexual conduct by homosexuals” through its support of pride parades.